ckgxrg-salt/dotfiles/README.md

 I also included some packages and modules that are not included in nixpkgs from my another repository [ckgpkgs](https://github.com/ckgxrg-salt/ckgpkgs).
 Feel free to refer to my configurations, but don't expect they'll work out of box on your device.

-### TODO
+### TODO:
 1. Enhance greetd
-2. Remove Daywarden's waybar, use ags instead
+2. Remove Daywatchman's waybar, use ags instead
 3. Impl Howdy
 inf.
 Probably try to migrate to BSD